 No products in the cart.

-It’s been rainy all day today, and in a quest to find a fun, quick activity I ran across a recipe I had saved for a shortcut homemade soap.
+It’s been rainy all day today, and in a quest to find a fun, quick activity I ran across a recipe I had saved for a quick and easy homemade soap.
 As it turns out, soap-making (with a couple of handy, kid-safe shortcuts) is the perfect way for littles to have some fun in the kitchen!
 I had recently purchased a HUGE jar of Manuka honey (semi-accidentally) and thought I’d take advantage of its antibacterial and anti-inflammatory properties, so we throw it in the mix.
 The whole project was SO EASY and worthwhile I had to share it here.

 For kids (or adults) with sensitive skin, this is super soft and gentle, and I *swear* it is actually easier than shopping for a dye and fragrance-free soap that isn’t crazy expensive.